 Code of Conduct

 All Remnants of Hope communications platforms are subject to the Code of Conduct.
 We do not allow threats or discussion of violence, drugs, or pornographic or sexually-suggestive material.
 Trolling and mean-spirited content of all kinds are unacceptable.
 Any discussion of other potentially contentious topics is expected to be conducted only in a mature, respectful manner.
 Anyone who is going to use our communications platforms must moderate any foul language, and never use such language in an insulting fashion towards another individual.

-When using the community VOIP, members are held responsible for any disorderly behavior and may be asked to leave if they are causing issues.
+When using the community live communication platforms, members are held responsible for any disorderly behavior and may be asked to leave if they are causing issues.
 When in a live communication channel during any official community or division events, members are expected to limit their interruptions of users.

 If a member or moderator finds inappropriate content on the forums, following the Moderation Policy, they may hide that content and/or notify the Elder Council, who will review the moderation and choose to uphold (and possibly discipline the member) or remove it.
 Remember, however, that moderators are not here to censor anybody beyond what is outlined in this CoC, and all moderators are simply trying to use their best judgment.
 Please do not take offense if your post is moderated.2.
 Malpractice